What are Earth Rods?

 Benefits of Earth Rods

-Earth Rods and Earth Rod accessories provide high fault current capacity for LV, MV and HV substations, towers and other distribution applications.
+Earth Rods and their accessories provide high fault current capacity for LV, MV and HV substations, towers and other distribution applications.
 They can be used for both overhead and underground networks to achieve optimum earthing for distribution and transmission.

 Earth Rods are one of the most popular Earth Electrodes used globally because